felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.34.0-dev.3 =

 (2018/10/01) Added new Schema Event options in the Document SSO metabox.
-Added a new "Meta Defaults" tab in the SSO &gt; Schema Markup settings page.
+Added a new "Custom Meta Defaults" tab in the SSO &gt; Schema Markup settings page.

 = 1.33.0 =